Swimming With Whale Sharks in Oslob, Cebu; Package, tour, Price and Schedule!!

 Let me put this out there, we are totally against animal cruelty.
 However, we don’t see this as harming the whales.
-Everyone is respectful of them and the workers make sure you cant touch them or harm them in anyway.
-It is a managed and well-looked after experience and this is the best place in the Philippines to swim with whale sharks.
+Everyone is respectful of them and the workers make sure you cant touch them or harm them in any way.
+It is managed and well-looked after experience and this is the best place in the Philippines to swim with whale sharks.
+If you’re wondering if you can take your kids to see the whale sharks in Oslob, you will find out in this post.

 So let’s look what’s in this post for you;

 - How much is the whale sharks experience in Oslob

 - How to book the whale sharks activity